How Seed Becomes Oil • Why Canola?

-Canola oil is recognized for its nutritional qualities of zero trans fat and the lowest level of saturated fat of any oil on the market.
-Omega-9 Canola Oils are also high in heart-healthy monounsaturated fat, which can positively impact cholesterol levels, reduce cardiovascular disease and lower the risk of type-2 diabetes.
-Canola oils are commonly used in cooking oil and sprays, salad dressings, margarines and shortenings, as well as baking, sandwich spreads, coffee creamers and deep frying.
-Because of their natural stability, Omega-9 Canola Oil can be used in applications currently requiring partially hydrogenated oils without shortening shelf life.
+Conventional canola oil is already recognized for having zero trans fats and one of the lowest levels of saturated fats.
+With the development of Omega-9 Canola Oil, it also has uniquely high heart-healthy monounsaturated fats, which research has shown can positively impact cholesterol levels, reduce cardiovascular disease and lower the risk of type 2 diabetes.
+Canola oil is versatile and used in a variety of applications from cooking oil and sprays to salad dressings, margarines and shortenings, as well as baking, sandwich spreads, coffee creamers and deep frying.

-Dow AgroSciences also has the advantage of partnering with five of the leading oilseed processors, representing 80% of the total North American canola production today.
-This means the Omega-9 Solutions Team can help restaurants and food manufacturers optimize their sourcing and supply.
+This growth helps to ensure a consistent supply and competitive pricing for Omega-9 Canola Oil.
+Dow AgroSciences partners with five of the leading oilseed processors, representing 80% of the total North American canola production, to help restaurants and food manufacturers integrate Omega-9 Canola Oil.